What did people eat in the French countryside in the 1930s?

 Beef and veal were reserved for special occasions: festive meals, weddings, communions.

-I buy a cast iron cauldron
+I'm buying a cast iron cauldron

-Discover the 1930s recipe boxes
+Discover 1930s recipe boxes

 Want to cook over a wood fire like in the old days?